aptleee/aptleee.github.io/index.md

 x is the restart state,

 few properties to understand X:<br/>
-X can only increment 1 by 1, but it can drop to 0 or 1 suddenly.<br/>
+1.X can only increment 1 by 1, but it can drop to 0 or 1 suddenly.<br/>

+2.when will X become 1?<br/>
 X is initialized to 0<br/>
-when will X become 1?<br/>
 when we encounter a character in the pattern that is the same as the first character in pattern.

-when will X increment?<br/>
+3.when will X increment?<br/>
 when character at X+1 is the same as character at p[j]

-when will X drop to 0?<br/>
+4.when will X drop to 0?<br/>
 when we encounter a character that has not showed up in the pattern before

 so for any character (state) in the pattern, its restart state X either be 0 or the index of the same character to the left of it.
 If there are multiple, it should be the first one.